mimuki/halley/README.md

 ### Shortcuts

-- enter will open the link to the post in your browser
 - F5 refreshes the list
+- ctrl-n to view notifications (you can exclude boosts/favs/polls in msync's settings)
 - ctrl-p to write and queue a post
 - ctrl-r to write and queue a reply to the selected post
 - ctrl-b (changed from ctrl-u) to queue boosting a post